-Wilson was named First-Team All-Pro five times in his career and represented the Cardinals on eight Pro Bowl teams.
+Wilson was named First-Team All-Pro five times and represented the Cardinals on eight Pro Bowl teams.
 During 1966, Larry had at least one interception in seven consecutive games, en route to a 10-pick season (14 games) that led the league - good enough to win the first-ever George S. Halas Trophy for Defensive Player of the Year.

 Drafted as a late-round, undersized running back from Rigby, Idaho, Larry was asked to try his luck on defense, and soon became the leader of what would be described today as an outrageously aggressive defense, that in 1970 recorded three consecutive shutouts!.

-Wilson is renowned for not only playing, but intercepting a pass, with casts on both hands due to broken wrists.
+Wilson is also renowned for not only playing, but intercepting a pass, with casts on both hands due to broken wrists!

-NFL Films President Steve Sabol stated: "Longfellow has a line in one of his poems, 'in life, you're either the anvil, or the hammer' - but Larry Wilson was both!
+NFL Films President Steve Sabol stated: "Longfellow has a line in one of his poems, 'In life, you're either the anvil, or the hammer' - but Larry Wilson was both!
 In the history of the sport - None Tougher".
 And, "With or without teeth or hands, no one played free safety with the wild-west abandon of Wilson - he terrorized enemy quarterbacks."

 Wilson's 52 career interceptions (12 and 14 game seasons) are still the Cardinals all-time record.
 Just as impressive were his sack totals and tackles for losses.
-Unfortunately, in those days sacks were not recorded as statistics, but had they been, unquestionably Larry Wilson would be the all-time NFL leader in combined sacks-interceptions by a country mile.
+Sadly, in those days sacks were not recorded as statistics, but had they been, unquestionably Larry Wilson would be the all-time NFL leader in combined sacks-interceptions by a country mile.

 Fellow Hall Of Famer Bobby Mitchell describes: "I never thought of Larry having great speed or great quickness - but he was always there!
 And after he got there - he'd hit you - HARD!"